MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/xamarin.md

 * Navigate to the Project -> 'Add NuGet Packages...'
 * Search for 'Mobile Center', and select "Mobile Center Analytics" and "Mobile Center Crashes".
 Then Click 'Add Packages'
+* If you'd like your users to get in-app updates when a new app version is available, search for "Mobile Center Distribute" and click 'Add Packages'

 ### For Xamarin for Visual Studio

 * Navigate Project -> Manage NuGet Packages...
 * Search for 'Mobile Center', and select "Mobile Center Analytics" and "Mobile Center Crashes".
 Then Click 'Add Packages'
+* If you'd like your users to get in-app updates when a new app version is available, search for "Mobile Center Distribute" and click 'Add Packages'

 ## Using Package Manager Console ##